John Maher (Buzzcocks drummer): Drag racing

 When Maher first quit the music industry in the 1980s, he developed an interest in car drag racing, racing VW Beetles as part of the VWDRC.
 This led him to develop a successful business, John Maher Racing, building performance engines.
 After reuniting with Buzzcocks in 1989, he retired from music in 1992 after a tour, and returned to his Volkswagen business in Chorlton-cum-Hardy, in the south of Manchester.
 In 1999, Maher's workshop was featured in the Channel 5 programme Stars & Cars.
 This featured footage of his former incarnation as a drummer, a tour of his workshop, and interviews.

 Maher relocated his business from Manchester to the Isle of Harris in Scotland in 2002.
 In 2010 he appeared on the BBC Alba motoring programme Air an Rathad.
-The interview features footage inside his workshop on the Isle of Harris, a brief interview and a drive in one of his customers' VW Beetle.
+The interview features footage inside his workshop on the Isle of Harris, a brief interview and a drive in a customer's Beetle.

 Photography

-Since 2009, Maher has gained recognition for his photography; in particular his long-exposure night photographs and interior images of abandoned Hebridean homes.
+Since 2009, Maher has gained recognition for his photography; in particular, he is known for his long-exposure night photographs and interior images of abandoned Hebridean homes.